usnistgov/hyperspy_tutorial/instructions/index.rst

 ..  note::

     Usually, the ``matplotlib=3.0`` part is not needed, but there is a |bug_link|
-    with the latest version of the external ``matplotlib`` package, so we use the command above to pin the version to the previous one.
+    with the latest version (3.1) of the external ``matplotlib`` package, so we use the command above to pin the version to the previous one.
 Also, if you do not want/need tomography capabilities, running just ``conda install -c conda-forge hyperspy hyperspyui matplotlib=3.0`` is sufficient.

 .. |bug_link| replace:: `bug <https://github.com/hyperspy/hyperspy/issues/2195>`__

-After Anaconda calculates the dependencies it will need to install, it will ask for confirmation to continue.
+After each line is run, Anaconda calculates the dependencies it will need to install, it will ask for confirmation to continue.
 Press ``Enter`` to accept the changes, and wait for the requested libraries to be installed.
 Once the install is completed, you can check that it was successful by starting the Python interpreter (run the ``python`` command) and entering: